-Where maps or mapped information is required by this Principle, evidence of digital files, instead of hard-copy maps, is sufficient.
+Where maps or mapped information is required by this Principle\, evidence of digital files, instead of hard-copy maps, is sufficient.

-6.1 The Organization shall assess environmental values in the Management Unit and those values outside the Management Unit potentially affected by management activities.
-This assessment shall be undertaken with a level of detail, scale and frequency that is proportionate to the scale, intensity and risk of management activities, and is sufficient for the purpose of deciding the necessary conservation measures, and for detecting and monitoring possible negative impacts of those activities.
+6.1 The Organization\ shall assess environmental values\ in the Management Unit\ and those values outside the Management Unit\ potentially affected by management activities\.
+This assessment shall be undertaken with a level of detail, scale\ and frequency that is proportionate to the scale, intensity and risk\ of management activities\, and is sufficient for the purpose of deciding the necessary conservation\ measures, and for detecting and monitoring possible negative impacts of those activities.
 (New)

-Information required by the Indicators in this Criterion is used in the assessment of other Indicators, primarily in Principle 6 and Principle 9.
-Conformance with these Indicators, that require gathering or collating of information, 'queues up' subsequent analyses or management actions required in later Indicators.
+Information required by the Indicators\ in this Criterion\ is used in the assessment of other Indicators\, primarily in Principle 6 and Principle 9.
+Conformance with these Indicators\, that require gathering or collating of information, 'queues up' subsequent analyses or management actions required in later Indicators\.

-- 6.1.1 Best available information is used to identify environmental values within the Management Unit, and, where potentially affected by management activities, adjacent to the Management Unit.
-(Adapt IGI 6.1.1) - 6.1.2 Assessments of environmental values are conducted with a level of detail and frequency so that: - 1.
-Impacts of management activities on the identified environmental values can be assessed as per Criterion 6.2; - 2.
-Risks to environmental values can be identified as per Criterion 6.2; - 3.
-Necessary conservation measures to protect values can be identified as per Criterion 6.3; and,
+- 6.1.1 Best available information\ is used to identify environmental values\ within the Management Unit\, and, where potentially affected by management activities\, outside of the Management Unit\. - 6.1.2 Assessments of environmental values\ are conducted with a level of detail and frequency so that: - 1.
+Impacts of management activities\ on the identified environmental values\ can be assessed as per Criterion 6.2; - 2.
+Risks\ to environmental values\ can be identified as per Criterion 6.2; - 3.
+Necessary conservation\ measures to protect values can be identified as per Criterion 6.3; and, - 4.
+Monitoring of impacts or environmental changes can be conducted as per Principle 8\.

-4. Monitoring of impacts or environmental changes can be conducted as per Principle (Adopt IGI 6.1.2)
+As with many Indicators\, the requirements of this Indicator\ are to be addressed consistent with the scale, intensity and risk\ of the operation.
+The nature of some of the values identified in this Indicator\ may be transitory.
+For example, stick nests are not permanent features on the landscape\, therefore, it is reasonable\ for those requirements to be addressed only relative to the operations identified within the short-term planning horizon (which is typically one to ten years).
+This is consistent with the approach taken in Indicator 6.2.1, which requires impacts of stand\-level values be assessed prior to implementing management activities\.

-As with many Indicators, the requirements of this Indicator are to be addressed consistent with the scale, intensity and risk of the operation.
-The nature of some of the values identified in this Indicator may be transitory.
-For example, stick nests are not permanent features on the Indicator, therefore, it is reasonable for those requirements to be addressed only relative to the operations identified within the short-term planning horizon (which is typically one to ten years).
-This is consistent with the approach taken in Indicator 6.2.1, which requires impacts of stand-level values be assessed prior to implementing management activities.
+6.2 Prior to the start of site-disturbing activities, The Organization\ shall identify and assess the scale, intensity and risk\ of potential impacts of management activities\ on the identified environmental values\.
+(C6.1 P&C V4) (New)

-- 6.2 Prior to the start of site-disturbing activities, The Organization shall identify and assess the scale, intensity and risk of potential impacts of management activities on the identified environmental values.
-(C6.1 P&C V4) (New) - 6.2.1 Applicable to SLIMF:
+The impacts of proposed forest management activities\ on environmental values\ determined in 6.1.1 are identified and assessed before operations are implemented, in a manner appropriate to the scale of the operations and the sensitivity of the site.

-The impacts of proposed forest management activities on identified environmental values shall be assessed before operations are implemented, in a manner appropriate to the scale of the operations and the sensitivity of the site.
-(Adapt 6.2.1 & 6.2.2)
+Appropriate to the scale, intensity and risk\ of the operation and prior to site disturbing activities, the potential present and future impacts of proposed forest management activities\ on environmental values\ determined in 6.1.1 are identified and assessed, from the stand\ level to the landscape\ level.

-Appropriate to the scale, intensity and risk of the operation and prior to site disturbing activities, the potential present and future impacts of proposed forest management activities on identified environmental values shall be assessed, from the stand level to the landscape level.
-(Adapt 6.2.1 & 6.2.2)
+This Indicator\ does not require that measurements of the listed values be provided for each stand\ in which operations are undertaken.
+The assessment may be a comparison of predicted levels of post-operational values with those determined to be appropriate for the forest\ or forest types\ based on reasonable\ benchmarks (e.g. for values such as standing dead and live trees) or efforts to ensure no impairment of important values (e.g. riparian values and HCVs).

-This Indicator does not require that measurements of the listed values be provided for each stand in which operations are undertaken.
-The assessment may be a comparison of predicted levels of post-operational values with those determined to be appropriate for the forest or forest types based on reasonable benchmarks (e.g. for values such as standing dead and live trees) or efforts to ensure no impairment of important values (e.g. riparian values and HCVs).
-The requirement of this Indicator to assess impacts "prior to implementing management activities" can be addressed by assessing impacts at the start of the forest management planning period, or at the start of annual planning of operations.
+The requirement of this Indicator\ to assess impacts "prior to implementing management activities\" can be addressed by assessing impacts at the start of the forest management planning period, or at the start of annual planning of operations.

-Identified impacts should reflect the silvicultural system used in managing harvest areas.
+Identified impacts should reflect the silvicultural system\ used in managing harvest areas\.